Search Results for

 return found ?
 AccessMode.Read : AccessMode.Deny;

-Read input parameter via @parameters variable to verify users can access the resource.
+Read input parameters via @parameters to verify access.

 #predicate